High sheriff: Cornwall

 The Duchy of Cornwall's first charter in 1337 states that the Shrievalty of Cornwall, the right to appoint the sheriff for the county, is vested in the Duke of Cornwall.
 Two further charters, dated 18 March 1337 and 3 January 1338, state that no sheriff of the king shall enter Cornwall to execute the king's writ.
 The High Sheriff of Cornwall swears to serve both the reigning monarch and Duke of Cornwall (i.e., the crown prince).
 When there is no Duke of Cornwall, the Duchy Council still sits, but under the trusteeship of the English (since 1707, British) monarch.
 Only as Duchy Trustee can the monarch appoint the Sheriff of Cornwall.
 Nomination and appointment generally takes place during Hilary, and announced via the Duchy of Cornwall Office.

 Durham

 The High Sheriff of Durham was appointed by the Prince-Bishop of Durham until 1836, when the jurisdiction of the county palatine became vested in the Crown.
 Since then the high sheriffs of Durham have been appointed in the same way as other high sheriffs in England and Wales.

 Isle of Ely

-After an act of Parliament in 1535/6 ended the palatine status of the Isle, the bishop remained custos rotulorum and appointed a chief bailiff for life to perform the functions of high sheriff within the liberty.
+After the Jurisdiction in Liberties Act 1535 (27 Hen.
+8. c.
+24) ended the palatine status of the Isle of Ely, the bishop remained custos rotulorum and appointed a chief bailiff for life to perform the functions of high sheriff within the liberty.